camsong/You-Dont-Need-jQuery/README.md

 **[⬆ back to top](#table-of-contents)**

-## NPM Modules As An Alternative

-[NPM](http://npmjs.org) has plenty of individual DOM modules that you can pick and use. [npm-dom][http://github.com/npm-dom] and [webmodules](http://github.com/webmodules) organizations make it easier to discover and collaborate on these modules.
+## Alternatives

+* [You Might Not Need jQuery](http://youmightnotneedjquery.com/) - Examples of how to do common event, element, ajax etc with plain javascript.
+* [npm-dom](http://github.com/npm-dom) and [webmodules](http://github.com/webmodules) - Organizations you can find individual DOM modules on NPM

-## Translation
+## Translations

 * [한국어](./README.ko-KR.md)
 * [简体中文](./README.zh-CN.md)